vacu9708/Embedded-system/ARM architecture/3. Memory/readme.md

 - *Small pages* (4KB)
 - *Tiny pages* (1KB, not in VMSAv6)
 ### Translation Tables: Two-level structure in main memory for translating virtual addresses to physical addresses.
-- **First-level table**: Contains section and supersection translations, with pointers to second-level tables.
+- **First-level table**: Contains section and supersection translations, and pointers to second-level tables.
-- **Second-level tables**: Handle translations for both large and small pages, providing a finer resolution than source.
+- **Second-level tables**: Handle translations for pages.
-### Translation Table Base
-- **TLB Miss Translation**: When a TLB miss occurs, the Translation Table Base Register (in CP15 register 2) holds the base address of the first-level table.
-- **Endian Configuration**: The EE-bit in the System Control coprocessor determines endianness during table lookups.
-- **Obsolete Features**: Tiny pages and their associated table format are now obsolete.
 ### First-level Fetch
 - **Address Translation**: Bits[31:14] of the Translation Table Base Register are used with modified virtual addresses to fetch descriptors or pointers to second-level tables.
-#### Register Details
-Prior to VMSAv6, only one TTBR(Tanslation Table Base Register) existed.
-With VMSAv6, additional TTBRs and a control register (TTBCR) were introduced.
-- **TTBR0**: Expected for operating system and I/O addresses.
-- **TTBR1**: Used for process-specific addresses.
-- **TTBCR**: Determines which TTBR to use on a TLB miss.
+### Etc
+- **On TLB Miss**: When a TLB miss occurs, the Translation Table Base Register (in CP15 register 2) holds the base address of the first-level table.
+- **Endian Configuration**: The EE-bit in the System Control coprocessor determines endianness during table lookups.

 ## Page Table Translation in VMSAv6
 VMSAv6 supports two page table formats:
-- **Backward-Compatible Format**: This format supports sub-page access permissions and has been extended to support extended region types.
+1. **Backward-Compatible Format**: This format supports sub-page access permissions and has been extended to support extended region types.
-- **New Format**: This format does not support sub-page access permissions but includes support for the following features:
+2. **New Format**: This format does not support sub-page access permissions but includes support for the following features:
   - Extended region types
   - Global and process-specific pages
   - More access permissions